Lost License Key/Serial Number

-I am trying to install ATLAS.ti, but when I enter the serial number I was sent, I see the error message: "Please enter the correct serial number".
+I am trying to install ATLAS.ti, but when I enter license key I was sent, I see the error message: "Please enter the correct serial number".

 There are several possible causes for this problem.
 Please go through the suggestions below in the order in which they are presented.